 The e-POP MaGnetic Field instrument (MGF) consists of dual, tri-axial fluxgate magnetometers mounted on an 80-cm carbon fibre boom for measurements of magnetic field perturbations to a precision of 0.0625 nanotesla, from which to infer small-scale field-aligned currents.
 The principal scientific goal of MGF is to investigate the localization and characterization of field-aligned currents in the high-latitude auroral zones and polar caps.

 The Earth’s magnetic field is measured at a rate of 160 measurements per axis per second, to a precision of 21 bits and an accuracy of 0.0625 nanotesla.
-This temporal resolution allows detection of current structures down to the 100 meter scale, and the sensitivity allows for measurement of current intensities down to 10-7 Am2.
+This temporal resolution allows detection of current structures down to the 100 meter scale, and the sensitivity allows for measurement of current densities down to 10-7 A/m2.

-The development of MGF was undertaken by Magnemetrics, in partnership with Bennest Enterprises and Narod Geophysics.
-The lead scientist for MGF is Dr. Don Wallis.
+The development of MGF was undertaken by Magnemetrics, in partnership with Bennest Enterprises, Narod Geophysics, and Dr. Don Wallis.
+The lead scientist for MGF is Dr. David Miles.